 2pm-6pm: LDI-NYC: Maufacturers Showcase open free to all industry professionals

-2– 3:30pm: JOHN HUNTINGTON: Systems Thinking and Networks for Audio and Show Control: This session will cover some basic tenants of systems thinking for shows, where we must plan for and accommodate failure in our “show must go on” world.
+2– 3:30pm: JOHN HUNTINGTON: Systems Thinking and Networks for Audio and Show Control: This session will cover some basic tenets of systems thinking for shows, where we must plan for and accommodate failure in our “show-must-go-on” world.
 These ideas will then be applied to the design of Ethernet networks, which today offer both a common audio transport and a control infrastructure.
 These concepts together lead to modern system design for show control, where we connect between audio and other disciplines like lighting or video.

 3:45 – 5pm: TONY MEOLA—Case Studies For A Revival And A Mega Hit: A look at the designs for the revival of The Mystery Of Edwin Drood and the world-wide hit, Wicked.
 Particular emphasis on dealing with the complexities of staging International productions of mega-hits and how one designer handles being in three different places at the same time.